 We also do not include relative consumption concerns in the rentiers' credit demand function.
 It should be mentioned, however, that relative consumption motives are bound to be especially strong among the richest 10%, who engage in luxury goods consumption and aim to elevate their social status and pursue "celebrity lifestyles".
-Much of the increase in the top 10% share of income is driven by the rising share of the top 1% and, further, the top 0.1% (Piketty 2014).
+Much of the increase in the top 10% share of income is driven by the rising share of the top 1% (Piketty 2014).
 However, high aggregation of the SFCM and the elaborate character of the current model prevent us from modelling such precise consumption behavior of the different income groups within the top income decile.